lanceman2/Quickstream_dev/README.md

 build system and the GNU autotools build system will conflict with each other.
 So why we have two build systems?:

-The use of quickbuild is for quickstream developers, not users. quickbuild is just some GNU make make files and some bash scripts.
-We added these make files named "Makefile" and other files so that we could develop, compile and run programs without being forced to install files.
 GNU autotools does not allow you to load dynamic shared object (DSO) plugin modules without installing them first, whereby making a much longer compile and test cycle.
 The same, more-so, can be said of CMake.
-As a code developer we just want to quickly compile source and run it.
+As a code developer we just want to quickly compile source and run it from the source directory, without installing anything.

+The use of quickbuild is for quickstream developers, not users. quickbuild is just some "GNU make" make files and some bash scripts.
+We added these make files named "Makefile" and other files so that we could develop, compile and run programs without being forced to install files.
+We use "makefile" as the make file for GNU autotools generated make files, which overrides "Makefile".

 The quickbuild make files tend to be much smaller than the GNU autotools generated make files.

 ### quickbuild quick and easy